Private Emission Factors Endpoint version: V1 (preview 1)V1 (preview 1) ADD-ONADD-ON

 - sectorrequired string

 Emission factor sector name.
 It must be an ASCII string.
-It can be empty.
+It cannot be empty.

 - categoryrequired string

 Category name that the emission factor will be linked to.
 It must be an ASCII string.
-It can be empty.
+It cannot be empty.

 - uncertaintyinteger